 People in leadership positions, by and large, lacked effective organization skills and ability to provide needed strategies.
 They were rather deficient in clarifying the goals of their respective parties and in inspiring the membership to advance party causes.
 Many of those who assumed leadership positions had limited educational opportunities, but as traditional leaders, they wielded strong influence on their followers.
 Many of the leaders were tempted by bribes and other personal gains and did not hesitate to switch parties or change allegiance when it suited them.
-For example, at the height of political activities in the late 1940s when the political parties converged into two distinct camps -- The Unionist Party and the Independence Block (comprised of Independent Muslim League, Liberal Progressive Party and Proltaly Party) -- the majority of Eritreans (about 75%) supported independence, the goal pursued by the Block.
+For example, at the height of political activities in the late 1940s when the political parties converged into two distinct camps -- The Unionist Party and the Independence Block (comprised of Independent Muslim League, Liberal Progressive Party and Pro-Italy Party) -- the majority of Eritreans (about 75%) supported independence, the goal pursued by the Block.
 But, the Block was not able to take advantage of this fact due to splits and switching of sides.
-In fact, desertions from both the League and LPP enabled Chief Executive Asfaha Woldemicael to accelerate his march towards annexation (Ertra kab Federation, pp. 380-384).
+In fact, desertions from both the League and LPP paved the way for the federal act and eventual march to annexation of Eritrea by Ethiopia (Ertra kab Federation, pp. 380-384).

-In addition to bribes and other personal gains that tempted leaders, there were, of course, those highly coveted titles of nobility.
-The emperor of Ethiopia, and his surrogates, dangled those titles in front of the political leaders and nobility of the period, and he generously bestowed those titles upon those who could be persuaded, or were already willing, to do Ethiopia's bidding.
+In addition to bribes and other personal gains that tempted leaders, there were, of course, those highly coveted titles of nobility.7 The emperor of Ethiopia, and his surrogates, dangled those titles in front of the political leaders and nobility of the period, and he generously bestowed those titles upon those who could be persuaded, or were already willing, to do Ethiopia's bidding.
 For example, in June 1962, 112 Eritreans were granted nobility titles and 24 police officers were granted military titles ranging from major to general (Ertra kab Federation, p.
 573 and 576).